bagustris/python-tutorial/_episodes/01-basics.md

 objectives:
 - "Launch the IPython, doing some operations, and exit the IPython."
 - "Create and run Python commands in IPython."
-- "Write simple scripts that use atomic data types, variables, and lists."
+- "Write simple scripts (.py files) that use atomic data types, variables, and lists."
 keypoints:
 - "Python programs are plain text files."
 - "We can write Python in the IPython as well as plain text)."